 The ferret is kept in their cage most of the time.
 You have to mind their water and food supply, and clean their litter box.
 You can take your ferret out for walks or to play with, and can also play mini-games.
 One mini-game is a race, another is putting together a picture and the last is dancing.

-If you love ferrets and the open sea, you’ll most certainly enjoy this cute game.
-You’re the captain – make trades, fight and explore with your ferret crew.
+If you love ferrets and the open sea, you will most certainly enjoy this cute game.
+You are the captain – make trades, fight and explore with your ferret crew.

-Though the ferrets in this game could stand to have better proportioned and less canine-looking hind paws, it’s great to see modern game developers taking an interest in giving mustelids positive attention.
+Though the ferrets in this game could stand to have better proportioned and less canine-looking hind paws, it is great to see modern game developers taking an interest in giving mustelids positive attention.

 Iron Ferret is a short Windows/MacOS indie game made for GBJAM7, a Game Boy-themed game jam.
 You play as an unnamed ferret who can pilot a tank, entering the tank for combat and exiting to collect items on foot.
-It’s a simple and breezy five-minute game with a sweet ending.
+It is a simple and breezy five-minute game with a sweet ending.

 Shiren the Wanderer is a Mystery Dungeon subseries.
 The silent protagonist Shiren has a little talking ferret companion named Koppa.
-Koppa doesn’t do much, but he does appear by his walking sprite in the town sections.
-He appears to be a stoat in ermine, but it is said in the series that he’s a ferret.
+Koppa does not do much, but he does appear by his walking sprite in the town sections.
+He appears to be a stoat in ermine, but it is said in the series that he is a ferret.

 In Widget Satchel, you are Sprocket, a pet ferret on a space station in the far future.
 Escape your playpen and make your way to the shuttlebay with the most stuff!

 This is a platformer game available for Steam, Nintendo Switch, PC, Xbox One (2020) and PlayStation 4.
-The gameplay looks both amusing and adorable, and is a nice mix of ferret traits with technology at your disposal.
+The gameplay is rather amusing, and is a nice mix of ferret traits with technology at your disposal.